Groucho/groucho/README.md

 **Know more about your anonymous users.**

 This library uses in-browser localStorage to track people.
-Client-side activities are stashed, which rely on the presence of on-page meta data in the dataLayer.
-This is useful for working with cached, non-user-unique pages and adding personalized front-end features on top.
+Client-side activities are stashed, which rely on the presence of on-page meta data in the 'dataLayer.'
+This is useful for working with heavily cached, non-user-unique pages and adding __personalized front-end features__ on top.
 Size: 7k.

 ### [Full documentation](DOCS.md)